 Bassett Creek Park Pond is located within Bassett Creek Park and is surrounded by a trail.
 The likely construction access for the site would be to use the park trail to access the pond from 29th Avenue North.
 Because the trail is in close proximity to the pond, it will be necessary to close the trail during construction activities.
 Using the trail for a construction access will minimize restoration needed as part of the project.
 During final design, the trail section and access routes will be evaluated to determine if the trail should be reconstructed with a more robust section to support the large truck and equipment traffic necessary to construct the project.
 The extents of the trail closure will depend on if material disposal occurs on-site.
 Trail closure signs and barricades will be installed and a pedestrian detour route will be determined during final construction.
-Every effort will be made to minimize the duration of the trail closure.
+Every effort will be made to minimize the duration of the trail closure, including considering winter construction to minimize impacts to park users.